-Dried Red Oak leaves are a hardy leaf litter, as they take longer to decompose than other deciduous tree leaves may.
-Simply place them into your vivarium to provide a multi use area for your frogs.
+Dried Oak Leaves are a hardy leaf litter, as they take longer to decompose than other deciduous tree leaves may.
+Simply place them into your terrarium or vivarium to provide a multi use area for your reptiles and amphibians.
 They will use it for hiding in, foraging for Springtails or Isopods, and even for egg laying sites.

-Jungle Jewel Exotics harvests our Red Oak leaves from a safe site that is free of pesticides and other chemicals that may be harmful to your amphibian and reptile friends.
+Jungle Jewel Exotics harvests our leaves from a safe site that is free of pesticides and other chemicals that may be harmful to your amphibian and reptile friends.

-Oak leaves are an ideal leaf litter for all frogs to use, especially smaller species like Ranitomeya, Oophaga pumilio, Ameerega, Leucomela, Auratus, Tinctorius.
-Snakes, Geckos and other reptiles will also find great enrichment when you add oak leaves to their enclosures.
+Oak leaves are an ideal leaf litter for all frogs to use, especially smaller species like Ranitomeya, Oophaga pumilio, Ameerega, Leucomelas, Auratus, Tinctorius.
+Snakes, Geckos and other reptiles.
+They will find great enrichment when you add leaf litter to their enclosures.
 Oak Leaves will help mimic a natural setting and is part of a healthy bioactive enclosure for your reptiles and amphibians.

-How To Use Red Oak Leaves In A Terrarium
+How To Use Oak Leaves In A Terrarium

 Simply place a handful of Oak leaves into pile in your vivarium or terrarium.
 Periodically “fluff” up the pile to help keep it airy so that frogs and other reptiles can easily forage for springtails or to hide in.

-How To Use Red Oak Leaves In An Aquarium
+How To Use Oak Leaves In An Aquarium

 How To Clean And Sanitize Oak Leaves For A Terrarium Or Aquarium

-While you can simply rinse you leaves, it is recommended that you also sterilize your oak leaves prior to using them in a terrarium or aquarium.
-To achieve this you can microwave damp leaves for 1-2 minute, boil leaves for approximately 5 minutes, or bake damp leaves at 200 °F for approximately 15-20 minutes.
+While you can simply rinse your leaves before using them, it is recommended that you also sterilize your oak leaves prior to using them in a terrarium or aquarium.
+To achieve this you can microwave damp leaves for 1-2 minute, or boil leaves for approximately 5 minutes, or bake damp/wet leaves at 200 °F for approximately 15-20 minutes.

-Red Oak Leaves are available for shipping within Canada only or pick up in Calgary by appointment
+Reptiscape Oak Leaves are available for sale and shipping within Canada, or pick up in Calgary by appointment